Wagnney Fabiano

-Wagnney Silva Fabiano-Santos (born July 14, 1975) is a Brazilian mixed martial artist.
+Wagnney Silva Fabiano-Santos is a Brazilian mixed martial artist.
 He is best known for fighting in the WEC, as well as for the Toronto Dragons of the International Fight League and is the former IFL Featherweight Champion.

 Background

-Wagnney's mix of his proficient striking ability and solid ground game is helping him grow into a well rounded and accomplished mixed martial artist.
-Wagnney has trained in Brazil with teammates under Antônio Rodrigo Nogueira and has been linked to Renzo Gracie's Academy.
-He is also known to have coached Georges St-Pierre in Brazilian Jiu Jitsu.
+Wagnney has trained in Brazil with teammates under Antônio Rodrigo Nogueira and is also linked to Renzo Gracie's Academy.
+In addition, he has coached Georges St-Pierre in Brazilian Jiu Jitsu.

 APEX

-On October 14 of 2006, Fabiano stepped in to face off against Jeff Curran.
+On October 14, 2006, Fabiano stepped in to face off against Jeff Curran.
 Both fighters seemed overly tentative on the feet, and the fight largely consisted of grappling.
 Fabiano landed a few takedowns but offered little offence on the ground, being unable to improve his position.
 Curran came out firing in the third as he landed some good shots before they hit the canvas again.
 Even with Curran's third round, it appeared Fabiano would be ahead on takedowns on the scorecards.
 However the decision was announced, contentiously, in favor of Jeff Curran by split decision.